MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 ## Too Many Requests error in Power Automate

-If you perform too many executions in a short timeframe on a given model, you might receive this erroe message: **error: _429 – TooManyRequests_**.
+If you perform too many executions in a short timeframe on a given model, you might receive this error message: **error: _429 – TooManyRequests_**.

 If this error occurs, decrease the concurrency level of your flow.
 For example, if your flow is triggered by the action "When a file is created in a folder" when using the SharePoint trigger, you can reduce the degree of parallelism in the action settings.